EvanPiro/hardhat-contracts/notes/abstract-contracts.md

 # Abstract Contracts
 An abstract contract is a contract that provides one or more methods that are not implemented.
-A non-implement method is a function definition without a body i.e `{}`.
+A non-implemented method is a function definition without a body i.e `{}`.

 Note that the method without a body needs to be marked as `virtual`.
 ```solidity